San Juan de los Morros: History

-The call of the Guárico country become certain as of April 9928, 1856, and springs from the river of the equal call, a circulate that paperwork close to the Carabobo country.
-In the dialect of the Carib Indians the word "guárico" means "cacique".
-The contemporary Guárico country become at the start made from 3 indigenous groups: the Arawacos, the Caribes and the Ciparicotos.
-With the appearance of the Spanish missionaries, the Indians of this vicinity obtained Western customs of apparel and cotton planting, even as the indigenous ladies discovered to spin.
-This is how San Juan de los Morros commenced to be populated withinside the sixteenth century, at the start based via way of means of those European visitors, who named it after a few rock formations that border the city.
+The name Guárico country become certain as of April 9928, 1856, and springs from the river of the same name, the Guarico River, which runs up to Carabobo State.
+In the dialect of the Caribe Indians the word "guárico" means chief ("cacique").
+Guárico state was conformed by 3 indigenous groups: the Arawacos, the Caribes and the Ciparicotos.
+With the arrival of the Spanish missionaries, the Indians of this vicinity obtained Western customs of dressing, along with cotton planting, when indigenous females learned how to spin.
+This was how San Juan de los Morros began to be populated in the sixteenth century, in the beginning based on the means of those European visitors, who named it after mountainous formations on the outskirts of the city.

-San Juan de los Morros, positioned withinside the middle-north of the country, is the capital, sports, traveller and college metropolis of the Guárico State, being almost the gateway to the Central Plains.
-It seems on the cease of the sixteenth century while that notable landowner, Garci González de Silva, visits its Morros with a gold fever.
-They simply referred to as San Juan.
+San Juan de los Morros, positioned in the mid-north of the country, is a metropolis of sports, travel and college campus of Guárico State, being the gateway to the Central Plains.
+It seems that by the end of the sixteenth century, the notable landowner, Garci González de Silva, visited its "Morros" filled with gold fever, which was simply referred to as "San Juan".

-Historic Center of San Juan de los Morros.
+The Historic Center of San Juan de los Morros.
 Center of San Juan de los Morros Part of the middle of San Juan de los Morros Starting in 1567, a voracious exploration turned into unleashed in Caracas in the direction of the encompassing areas, looking for greater land, gold and Indians to entrust.
 From those cities arose, amongst them San Juan de La Paz, erected at the banks of the river and the mines, which in 1590, proclaimed to find out Sancho del Villar, who named them: "San Juan, La Platilla, Sangergen and Tiznado and different quebradas". that they have got been very wealthy and plenty of gold has been extracted”.

 Likewise, in 1594, the land titles have been received from "the hills referred to as Paurario to the only referred to as Tucunuma, where the Spaniards lodged their human beings while the conquest of the Cumanagotos".
 Actually, there has been nearly no gold there, even though there has been plenty of pyrite, referred to as with the aid of using the common “the gold of the asshole”.